codingjerk/dotfiles/README.md

 - `settings.toml` -- configurable settings (color palette, font, etc.), used by templates
 - `wallpaper.png` -- a wallpaper
 - `tools`
-   - `install` -- tool to clone this repo, check for dependencies and run render
    - `render` -- tool to render templates into configuration files

 Itself, repository should be placed somewhere in your home directory,